 python3 65536 kB

-Use a ZFS swap volume if you are already on ZFS.
-Mixing a swap file on a ZFS dataset with a ZFS pool introduces deadlock risk — if ZFS needs memory to complete a write and swap is also waiting on ZFS, the system can hang.
-A dedicated zvol with the parameters above avoids this.
+Use a ZFS swap volume if you are already on ZFS specifically because mixing a swap file on a ZFS dataset (not a zvol) with a ZFS pool introduces a deadlock risk.
+If ZFS needs memory to complete a write and swap is simultaneously waiting on ZFS to complete a write, the system can hang indefinitely.
+A dedicated zvol with the parameters above avoids this failure mode.

 🏷️ Tags